Land Lease in Ontario

 Buying a cottage on Leased Land in Ontario

 One of the ways of owning a cottage in Ontario is buying one built on land leased from the First Nations.
 These cottages can be much cheaper than fully owned cottages, and often have great locations in close proximity to a lake.
-Ontario is home to the largest recreational lease arrangement located along Lake Huron near Sauble Beach, where the Saugeen First Nations have leased land to more than 1200 cottagers.
-The annual lease fees for waterfront properties can be around $9000, whereas the lease fees for inland properties can be around $6000.
+Ontario is home to one of the largest recreational land lease arrangements in Canada, located along Lake Huron near Sauble Beach, where the Saugeen First Nation has leased land for almost 3,000 seasonal cottages.
+Annual lease fees range from approximately $4,300 to $9,600, depending on location, with an additional service fee covering roads, garbage collection, and fire and police services.
+Buyers should contact the Saugeen Land Office directly for current rates, as fees are subject to change at each lease renewal.

 You should keep the following in mind when looking for a land lease cottage -